Sulaiman Abu Ghaith: Presence in Iran 2002–2013

-His whereabouts, as he moved around to escape capture by the United States in the following months, are unclear.
+As he moved around to escape capture by the United States in the following months, his whereabouts are unclear.
 According to the Long War Journal, by 2002, Sulaiman was living in Iran.

 In July 2003, a Kuwaiti minister announced that the Iranian government was holding Abu Ghaith and that Kuwait had refused an offer from Iran to extradite him to Kuwait.

 In September 2010, the Long War Journal falsely reported that Abu Ghaith had been freed by Iran and had left the country for Afghanistan.

 In March 2013, it was reported that Abu Ghaith had spent most of the last ten years in Iran, under house arrest.

 Presence in Turkey 2013

 In late January 2013, Abu Ghaith entered Turkey from Iran, staying in a hotel in Ankara.
-For a brief period, he was detained at the request of the United States, but was released since he had committed no crime in Turkey.
-At the time, Turkish authorities held him as "a guest" since he did not have a passport.
+For a brief period, he was detained at the request of the United States but was released since he had committed no crime in Turkey.
+Turkish authorities held him as "a guest" since he did not have a passport at the time.
 Rather than extradite him to the United States, the Turkish authorities decided to deport him to his home country, Kuwait.

 Arrest, extradition to the United States, and trial

 On a stopover in Amman, Jordan, Abu Ghaith was arrested by Jordanian officials and turned over to US authorities on 7 March 2013.
-He was subsequently extradited to the United States, and housed in a federal prison in New York.
+He was subsequently extradited to the United States and housed in a federal prison in New York.

 Abu Ghaith was indicted on charges of conspiring to kill Americans and tried in the Federal District Court in Manhattan (U.S. v.
 Abu Ghayth, U.S. District Court, Southern District of New York, No. 98-cr-01023).
 He pleaded not guilty on 8 March 2013.

 On 8 April 2013, Abu Ghaith's attorneys were considering a request for change of venue, since New York City received the greatest loss from the attacks on 11 September 2001.
 Abu Ghaith's lawyers sought the right to call upon Khalid Sheikh Mohammed as a witness.
 On 18 March 2014, this request was denied by a New York federal judge.

 On 26 March 2014, Abu Ghaith was convicted of "conspiring to kill Americans and providing material support to terrorists" and he was subsequently sentenced to life in prison by U.S. District Judge Lewis A. Kaplan.

 On 28 September 2017, the 2nd U.S. Circuit Court of Appeals in Manhattan upheld his conviction.

 Personal life

-He married his first wife Fatima in Kuwait, with whom he had six daughters and a son.
-He then married an Egyptian woman named Amal, who was detained with him in Iran, with whom he had two daughters, then he married Osama bin Laden's daughter, Fatima, with whom he had a daughter and a son.
+He married his first wife, Fatima, in Kuwait, with whom he had six daughters and a son.
+He then married an Egyptian woman named Amal, who was detained with him in Iran, with whom he had two daughters; then he married Osama bin Laden's daughter, Fatima, with whom he had a daughter and a son.